 Selective estrogen-receptor modulators (SERMs) are a class of drugs that are similar, but not identical, to estrogen.
 They can provide the bone benefits of estrogen without increasing the risks for estrogen-related breast and uterine cancers.

 Early animal studies reported bone tumors in mice that were given parathyroid long-term.
 Such effects have not been observed in humans to date.
-However, people with Paget disease, (a disorder in which bone thickens but also weakens), should not take parathyroid hormone, because they are at higher than normal risk for bone tumors.
+However, people with Paget disease, (a disorder in which bone thickens but also weakens), should not take PTH analogs, because they are at higher than normal risk for bone tumors.

 Produced by the thyroid gland, natural calcitonin regulates calcium levels by inhibiting the osteoclastic activity, the breakdown of bone.
 The drug version, calcitonin salmon, is derived from salmon and is available as a nasal spray (Miacalcin, Fortical, generic) and an injected form (Miacalcin, generic).
 Calcitonin is used to treat, not prevent, osteoporosis.

 Side effects may include headache, dizziness, anorexia, diarrhea, skin rashes, and edema (swelling).
 The most common adverse effect experienced with the injection is nausea, with or without vomiting.
 The nasal spray may cause nosebleeds, sinusitis, and inflammation of the membranes in the nose.
 Many people who take calcitonin develop resistance or allergic reactions after long-term use.